 Has anyone seen one?

-The Bearded Vulture Gypaetus barbatus (see picture above) is one of only very few of this rare bird lives in Kriti.
+The birds of Cretan nature are many and interesting.
+The Bearded Vulture Gypaetus barbatus (see picture right) is one of only very few of this rare bird lives in Kriti.
 These birds are endangered, and are protected under the Life program of the European Union.

 In Crete are found the European Kestrel, the Partridge, the Golden Eagle, Bonelli’s Eagle, Griffin Vulture, doves and martins.

 The Natural History Museum of Crete, at the University of Crete in Iraklion, protects the Eleonora's Falcon in participation with other organisations and the European Life program Nature 2003.
-Their website it at www.nhmc.uoc.gr, visit the museum to learn about the diverse flora and fauna of Kriti.
+Visit the museum to learn about the diverse flora and fauna of Kriti.
 This museum shows a vast range of Cretan nature.

 A great way to experience the diversity and unfolding panoramas of Cretan nature is to walk the